 Students that do not have a course prerequisite yet can provide reasonable evidence of prior equivalent study or work experiences may apply for a prerequisite exemption.
 This form can also be completed from OES and submitted to OES for consideration.
-Students will be required to submit their school grades and all relevant work/school experience before their request is reviewed (a PLAR procedure will occur as a result).
+Students will be required to submit their school grades and all relevant work/school experience before their request is reviewed and the PLAR process may be applied (see related section below).